Cakeyeater/DomeKeeperModSpelunker/README.md

 Changes:
 - Mines, Iron Worms, and Spores (from the mushroom farm) can now be picked up in the inventory
-- Items in inventory drop when teleporting if not allowed
+- Items in inventory drop when teleporting if not allowed to teleport